Appointment of Mentors

 - the ability to mentor, motivate and inspire the student to prepare and execute a structured and worthwhile programme of learning using the resources available to him/her, and to assist in the process of finding and using those resources.

-Reference should be made throughout to the University’s Regulations and to the other content of this website.
+Reference should be made throughout to the Western Orthodox University’s Regulations and to the other contents of this website.

-Except where explicitly specified otherwise, Mentors are regarded as independent contractors and are not employees of either the University or its agents.
-They are thus solely responsible for their own tax affairs, health insurance etc. Those wishing to become Mentors may apply for appointment, or be invited to join the panel of Mentors as a result of contact with a University officer.
+Except where explicitly specified otherwise, Mentors are regarded as independent contractors and are not employees of either the Western Orthodox Academy, the Western Orthodox University or their agents.
+They are thus solely responsible for their own tax affairs, health insurance etc. Those wishing to become Mentors may apply for appointment, or be invited to join the panel of Mentors as a result of contact with an existing Mentor or officer.
 They are required to submit a full curriculum vitae and copies of qualification certificates which will be held on file for the duration of their appointment.
-By making application, Mentors agree that details of their professional life, such as qualifications, appointments, publications and research interests, may be used by the University for the purposes of information and marketing via its website.
+By making application, Mentors agree that details of their professional life, such as qualifications, appointments, publications and research interests, may be used by the Western Orthodox Academy for the purposes of information and marketing via its website.

-Mentors report to the Chancellor, who has overall responsibility for academic affairs within the University, or his deputed officer.
+Mentors report to the Chancellor, who has overall responsibility for academic affairs within the Western Orthodox University and the Western Orthodox Academy, or his deputed officer.

 All Mentors are paid an annual fee on a per-student basis.
 The annual fee is payable by the student on the first anniversary of matriculation, and the payment to the Mentor will follow as soon as is practicable afterwards.